 If the two hashes do not match exactly, the file was modified during download or transfer.

 If the plug-in's MD5 checksum does not match the plug-in package downloaded from the AppMarket, the plug-in needs to be redeployed.
 To redeploy the plug-in, take the following steps:

-If the checksums match, and the error persists, please submit a new Support Case to Appian Technical Support with the plug-in .zip file attached, as well as the link to the plug-in in the Appian AppMarket.
+If the checksums match, and the error persists, submit a new support case to Appian Technical Support with the plug-in .zip file attached, as well as the link to the plug-in in the Appian AppMarket.